 Access to Information We Have About You

 Any person is entitled to view his or her own library account information in person with positive identification in our libraries.
-Only users with proper identification may correct their library account information through the library.
 The records of minors with their own cards are also considered to be private to those persons.

 Minuteman Library Network General Policy of Nondisclosure